camunda/camunda-docs-manual/content/reference/rest/process-instance/post-set-job-retries.md

 ---

-Set retries to all jobs associated with process instances asynchronously (batch).
+Create a batch to set retries of jobs associated with given processes asynchronously.

 # Method